Decorated Young Tableaux and the Poissonized Robinson-Schensted Process: The Poissonized Robinson-Schensted Process

 \subsection{Proof of Theorem \ref{SchurProcessThm}}

 We prove this theorem by splitting it into several lemmas.
-The idea behind these is to separate the activity of the left and right tableaux as much as possible, and also to separate out the behavior of the shape of the diagrams from the sizes of the diagrams.
+The idea behind these lemmas is to exploit the fact that decorations and the tableaux that make up the pair of decorated tableaux of the Poissonized RS process are conditionally independent when conditioned on certain carefully chosen events.